 Billing and Payment

 6.1 SELLER shall invoice BUYER on or before the tenth (10th) day of each month for Gas sold at the Delivery Point(s) in the prior month.
-BUYER will pay SELLER by check within thirty (30) days after the date of SELLER's invoice.
+BUYER will pay SELLER by check within fifteen (15) days after the date of SELLER's invoice.
 If BUYER, in good faith, disputes the amount of any such statement or any part thereof, BUYER will pay to SELLER such amount as it concedes to be correct.
-If it is ultimately determined that BUYER owes the disputed amount, BUYER will pay SELLER that amount immediately upon such determination.
+If it is ultimately determined that BUYER owes the disputed amount, BUYER will pay SELLER that amount together with interest from the original due date immediately upon such determination.
 Measurement of the volume and heating value of gas delivered hereunder shall be made at the Delivery Point(s) in accordance with procedures required by the receiving transporter.
-As between BUYER and SELLER, pipeline measurements shall be considered definitive.
+As between BUYER and SELLER, Scheduled quantities shall be considered as the definitive volumes to be purchased hereunder.

 6.2 The parties shall have the right, upon reasonable notice and at reasonable times, to examine the books and records of the other to the extent reasonably necessary to verify the accuracy of any statement, payment demand, charge, payment, or computation made under the Contract.